maziac/DeZog/design/audio.md

 The beeper value can be 1 or 0.
 These values are not mapped to 1 and -1 but instead to 1 and 0 or depending on the situation to 0 and -1.

-If ZxAudio receives a BeeperBuffer of length 0 it knows that a break has started (i.e. no time advance in the simulator).
+When the simulator detects a user break it sends a "cpuStopped" command to the audio which in turn will react with fading the gain (to avoid a click) and afterwards not creating any gap fillers anymore.
-It will generate a fading audio frame.
-This frame is generated and fades from the last output to 0.
+This will stop the audio activity.

-It turns a hard change from 1 to 0 into a soft change.
+Audio activityis restarted by the next 'writeBeeperSamples' coming from the simulator.

 This also means that from now one a beeper value of 1 is output as 0 in the host audio system.
-If the beeper value changes to 0 the host output will cahnge to -1.
+If the beeper value changes to 0 the host output will change to -1.

 # Load Measurements